 - It’s made of real linen!
 And gold colored zinc alloy rings.
 I’m a sucker for gold.

 - It has a removable pocket pouch you see in all their online photos.
 It slips onto the sling, holds keys or whatever, and pads the ring a bit.
 I usually keep it off because I love the look of those gold rings…

-But I have a huge baby and I’m a petite person.
 I would not take this on a long walk because my small back does get sore.
-But, it’s perfect for standing around at the park for a bit, and I use it almost every Sunday at church.
+But, it’s perfect for standing around at the park, going to someone’s house, and I use it almost every Sunday at church.

 How to tuck a baby into a ring sling

 Step 1: Put it over your head and shoulder loosely, either shoulder is fine.
 Keep it loose enough to be able to tuck your baby in.